eltonlaw/machine-learning-models/AlexNet/README.md

 ...
 ```

+![](https://github.com/eltonlaw/machine-learning-models/blob/master/AlexNet/images/data_preprocessing_3.png?raw=true)

 Perfect.
 The labels correspond correctly and everything else looks fine.
 We can move on to the machine learning now.

-![](https://github.com/eltonlaw/machine-learning-models/blob/master/AlexNet/images/data_preprocessing_3.png?raw=true)

-Perfect.

 ### References